samanthacooks/RubyToDo/README.md

 Update the data store file in which we're storing the item data.
 We'll switch from using a CSV file to using a plain text file (.txt) formatted as seen in Figure 5.

 Pay attention to the effect this change has on our application.
-We're only changing the backend data store file.
+We're not only changing the backend data store file.
 We'll need to change the way we read in and write out item data.
 For example, we won't be using Ruby's `CSV` library.
 Which objects do we expect to be affected by this change?
 Which objects are actually affected?

 ```text